Our Patient Navigators can provide more information on side effects like mobility.

 The Survivorship Specialist Directory allows chordoma community members to share information with one another about providers who have been helpful in addressing quality of life concerns, including pain specialists, palliative medicine providers, physical therapists, and more.

-Many of the care providers who can help you deal with balance and mobility issues won’t know a lot about chordoma.
+Many of the care providers who can help you manage pain won’t know a lot about chordoma.
 And that’s okay.
-The Chordoma Foundation developed a fact sheet you can use to help your doctors, nurses, and other healthcare providers learn about chordoma.
+We developed a fact sheet you can use to help your doctors and other healthcare providers learn about chordoma.
 It includes general information on chordoma, how it’s treated, and the common side effects of those treatments.
-There is also space for you to add information about your situation so your providers can understand how chordoma has affected you personally.
-Share this fact sheet with your providers to help them learn about chordoma.
+There is also space for you to add information about your particular situation so your providers can understand how chordoma has affected you personally.

 If you are caring for someone with chordoma who is experiencing balance and mobility issues, there are several things to keep in mind and ways you can support them.